35mm vs 50mm (Which Focal Length is Better?)

 This is perfect for portraits as it means that the person can be isolated from the background, naturally leading the viewer’s eye to the most important part of your photograph.

-This shallow depth of field also gives your images a more cinematic look, creating soft, out-of-focus areas that feel like they’re straight off the silver screen.
+This shallow depth of field (tutorial) also gives your images a more cinematic look, creating soft, out-of-focus areas that feel like they’re straight off the silver screen.

 On top of that, a wide aperture helps in low light situations.